 For the price of a couple cab rides, you can get a tabletop camera.
 Once placed in your home, you can check the video’s feed from your smartphone.
 It’s like having a personal window into any room in your home.

-Get a Vivint Ping Camera, the first and only indoor camera with true two-way communication.
+Get a Vivint Indoor Camera, the first and only indoor camera with true two-way communication.

 2. Automate your home

 Yes, convenience and cool-factor are big reasons tech companies are moving towards smart homes.
 We think it’s also a great way to protect your home from around the world.